 Step 3: Assemble the Back of the Bin

-1. Once you have assembled the main panels, stand them up and space them out according to how wide you want each section of the bin to be (this might be easier with some assistance, but our panels stood up pretty well on their own).
-Stand your two outer panels up 96” apart if you are using the same measurements as us, and then place the two inner panels in between to separate the sections of the bin.
+1. Once you’ve assembled the main panels, stand them up and space them out according to how wide you want each section of the bin to be (this might be easier with some assistance, but our panels stood up pretty well on their own).
+Stand your two outer panels up 96” apart if you’re using the same measurements as us, and then place the two inner panels in between to separate the sections of the bin.

 2. Tie all boards together by attaching boards to the backside of your bin.
 Ideally, you would have boards long enough to run the entire length of the compost bin, but if you’re using smaller or varying sizes of scrap wood like we did, you can cut boards down to the length of each section to fill in the backside.

-Step 4: Build Channels for the Front of the Bin:
+Step 4: Build Channels for the Front of the Bin

 1. Create channels on the front of each of the 4 posts.
 The channels will hold the boards in place that will make up the removable front panels.
-This is best done with a table saw, so if you are using hand tools you might want to forgo being able to remove the front panels of your bin.
+This is best done with a table saw, so if you’re using hand tools you might want to forgo being able to remove the front panels of your bin.
 If so, you can just attach the boards the same as at the back, using some construction screws or nails.

-Use a board that is at least as wide as the post or preferably a bit wider.
+Use a board that’s at least as wide as the post or preferably a bit wider.
 Attach a filler strip to the centre of the front of each post.
 Then, attach a cover piece to each filler strip.
 Attach them in the middle so that the gap in between the post and the cover piece creates a channel for boards to slide in and out of on each side of each filler strip.
 (Fig. 3 + 4)

-2. Cut the boards that you will be using for your front panels down to size.
+2. Cut the boards that you’ll be using for your front panels down to size.
 Measure the distance from one channel opening -filler piece to filler piece- to the next.
 Cut boards to that length or just slightly less.
 Slide your boards into place to complete the front of the bin.

 Step 5: Build and Attach the Lid

-Last step: Stand back and marvel at your work!
+Last Step: Stand back and marvel at your work!